satrai-lab/di-hydro-data-models/static/Enhancement/Readme.md

 **fromReservoir** → Reservoir
 Links this tunnel to the upstream Reservoir entity.
 **toPenstock** → Penstock
 Links this tunnel to the downstream Penstock entity.

+**isPartOfHydroPowerPlant** → HydroPower Plant
+Links this tunnel to the HydroPower Plant entity.

 ---